Tag Archives: American revolution

 The second attack at Breeds Hill

-At first the British tried the two frontal attacks described above with a wheel to the north.
-But this attack failed; it was too complicated.
-The front line was composed of crack Hessians who marched perfectly in step, but they were wearing their bright red coats and with heavy bear-skin hats (Busby hats) to make them look more formidable.
-The ground was uneven and mucky, though, and the tall hats kept them from looking down at the brambles and rocks.
-The result was they moves so slowly that the colonials had time to fire once and reload.
-The cannon was never used, but those Hessians who survived the first shots never managed to wheel.
-Meanwhile, the main attack at the rail fence failed because a colonial fired early by mistake.
-The British force (bigger mistake) stopped and fired back, more or less in range.
-Hearing the shooting, more Colonials showed up and shot British soldiers using the fence to steady their aim.
-A few British got past the fence and got shot by retreating Americans and by the garrison on Bunker Hill.
-The rest were called back, allowing the British to re-muster, and allowing the Americans to reload and reposition.
+At first the British tried the frontal feint attack with a wheel to the north.
+When this attack failed to heavy losses, they tried again before realizing this attack was ill-suited to the terrain and troops.
+The British front line was composed of crack Hessians who marched perfectly in step, wearing bright red coats and heavy bear-skin, “Busby hats” to make them look more formidable.
+It might have worked on even ground, this ground was uneven and mucky, and the hats kept the Hessians from looking down at the brambles and rocks.
+Their stumbling motion, always aligned, was so slow that the colonials had time to fire and reload.
+The Hessians who survived the first shots never managed to wheel.
+Meanwhile, the main British attack, the one at the rail fence, failed because a colonial fired early by mistake.
+The British force should have ignored it, but instead, stopped and fired back.
+Hearing the shooting, more Colonials showed up and shot at British soldiers (more or less in range) using the fence to steady their aim.
+Only a few British got past the fence and these were shot by the retreating Americans and by the garrison on Bunker Hill.
+The attack was called back, allowing the British to re-muster while the Americans reloaded and repositioned.

 The second attack: Three ranks and no Busby hats this time, with Charlestown burning in the background.
 Their's not to question why, their's but to do and die.